 SECTION 3 Administrative Changes

 [This section is optional.
-Plans with administrative changes that impact members (e.g., a change in options for paying the monthly premium, change in contract or PBP number) may insert this section and include an introductory sentence that explains the general nature of the administrative changes.
-Plans that choose to omit this section should renumber the remaining sections as needed.]
+Plans with administrative changes that impact members (e.g., a change in options for paying the monthly premium, change in contract or PBP number, change in process) should insert this section and include an introductory sentence that explains the general nature of the administrative changes.
+See the example in the table below.
+Plans with no administrative changes that impact members should omit this section, renumber the remaining sections, and update the Table of Contents.]